-Twelve guava orchards were selected for survey work from five blocks of Rewari district which lies between 27.95 $^{\circ}$ N to 28.47 $^{\circ}$ N latitude and 76.28 $^{\circ}$ E to 76.85 $^{\circ}$ E longitude in southwest Haryana.
+Twelve guava orchards were selected for survey work from five blocks of Rewari district which lies between 27.95 ° N to 28.47 ° N latitude and 76.28 ° E to 76.85 ° E longitude in southwest Haryana.
 Rewari is a part of the Indo Gangetic alluvial plain of Yamuna sub-basin having alluvial and sandy soils with interspersed strike ridges covered by windblown sand.
 Nearly 80-85 % of annual rainfall is received in the monsoon season extending from July to September.
 Mean annual rainfall in Rewari district is 569.6 mm and the climate is semi-arid which is characterized by hot and dry summer and cold winter.
-The average minimum and maximum temperature vary from 6 to 41 $^{\circ}$ C during winter (January) and summer (May-June), respectively.
+The average minimum and maximum temperature vary from 6 to 41° C during winter (January) and summer (May-June), respectively.
+The meterological data was collected from the meterological observatory of college of agriculture, Bawal (Fig. 1).